Edsbyns IF

 Edsbyns IF, is a bandy team from Edsbyn in Ovanåker Municipality in Sweden founded on 6 June 1909.
 The bandy section of the club was founded as late as in 1925 was formally made a club of its own on 28 June 2000.

-Edsbyns IF has played in the highest bandy league in Sweden from 1945–1969 and then again since 1971.
+Edsbyns IF has played in the highest bandy league in Sweden from 1945 to 1969 and then again since 1971.

 History

 Edsbyns IF was founded in 1909.

 In September 2003, Edsbyn moved to Edsbyn Arena, the first indoor arena for bandy in Sweden, and won the Swedish Championship final in the end of the season.